Defector (Steve Hackett album)

-Defector is the fourth studio album by English guitarist and songwriter Steve Hackett, released in June 1980 on Charisma Records.
+Defector is the fourth studio album by English guitarist Steve Hackett, released in June 1980 on Charisma Records.
 After touring in support of his previous album, Spectral Mornings (1979), Hackett took his band into Wessex Sound Studios to record a follow-up.

 The album remains Hackett's highest charting album on the UK Albums Chart, reaching No. 9.
 "The Show" was released as a single.
 In 2005, Defector was remastered and re-released on Virgin Records.
 The new edition features updated liner notes and five bonus tracks.
 A surround mix was included in the Premonitions: The Charisma Recordings 1975–1983 box set.

 Background

 By early 1980, Hackett had finished touring his previous album, Spectral Mornings (1979) which at the time of release, became his strongest selling album.
 Hackett wanted to capitalise on the commercial momentum he had achieved by rehearsing new material for a follow-up with his touring band prior to recording it in a studio.
 This way, he could finish it quickly and resume touring.
-Hackett found new sources of inspiration in his writing, specifically the 1970 political drama film The Conformist as a model for the imagery that he conjured in his mind and uses to write songs.
+Hackett found new sources of inspiration in his writing, specifically the 1970 political drama film The Conformist as a model for the imagery that he conjured in his mind and used to write the songs.
 He had spent Christmas of 1979 in Washington, D.C. which resulted in "more and more thoughts about less romantic things".
 "Slogans" reminded him of an out of control vehicle, and thought of "a mob feel; something run riot", futuristic, and propaganda themes.
 Though the album is a collection of songs, Hackett described its underlying theme: "There's a lot of heavy kind of claustrophobic kind of feelings from the idea of someone being trapped in a situation (in the broadest sense of the word) and having to move away to something else, somewhere else, somebody else...
 I see it more in terms of 'Defector' as a metaphor really and music as the supreme language of metaphor".